Sending and receiving webstreams with Spectrum Lab

 -

-In some cases, SL is able to resolve the stream URL if the given URL is not
+In most cases, SL is able to resolve the stream URL if the given URL is not

 an Ogg resource, but an M3U redirector (aka "playlist").